Biodegradable trash bag

 • Its neutral olfactory properties.

-• A new generation of bioplastics without plasticizer.
+• A new generation of bioplastics without plasticizers.

 More than 20 varieties intended for the starch industry

-• Cultivated in the North and East of France.
+• Grown in the North and East of France.

 • Rich in starch (17% to 21%).